 WTP Phase 2 – Implementation, in process

 Phase 2 updates the 2007-2026 WTP to meet the federal and state requirements for the long-range statewide transportation plan.
 It will implement recommendations from Phase 1 for the development of the state’s multimodal transportation system.
 That system includes public roads, ferries, public transportation, aviation, freight and passenger rail, ports, and bicycles and pedestrian facilities.
-Phase 2 will also implement the Governor’s Executive Order 14-04: Washington Carbon Pollution Reduction and Clean Energy Action; which directs WSDOT to develop, adopt, and implement the multimodal, federally-compliant, long-range statewide transportation plan.
-Phase 2 will also encompass the six goals of Results WSDOT, the agency’s strategic plan.
-It is scheduled to be completed by December 2017 and will be approved by the WSDOT Secretary.
+Phase 2 will also implement the Governor’s Executive Order 14-04: Washington Carbon Pollution Reduction and Clean Energy Action and will also encompass the six goals of Results WSDOT, the agency’s strategic plan.
+Phase 2 is scheduled to be completed by December 2017.